alkishir/AIULEC/README.md

-# AIULEC /ˈaɪ.juː.lɛk/: Alasmarya Islamic University Learner English Corpus
+# AIULEC /ˈaɪ.juː.lɛk/: Al-asmarya Islamic University Learner English Corpus

-**AIULEC** is a learner corpus of English writing produced by English major students at Alasmarya Islamic University (AIU).
+**AIULEC** is a learner corpus of English writing produced by English major students at Al-asmarya Islamic University (AIU).
 This corpus consists of written texts collected from students in all semesters across the English departments at AIU during the Spring semester of 2024.

 ## 📚 About the Corpus